Back to Articles

 In conclusion, inverse condemnation serves as a safeguard for property owners' rights against governmental actions that infringe upon those rights.
 By understanding the nuances of inverse condemnation and the remedies available, property owners can effectively protect their interests and hold the government and public entities accountable for its actions.
 Conversely, it is important for governments and public entities to know when they are required to initiate a formal eminent domain proceeding as to avoid potential liability in an inverse condemnation action.

 If you have questions about inverse condemnation actions, potential government or public entity takings claims, or need assistance navigating the process as a property owner or the government or public entity, contact the attorneys at The Zoghlin Group for help.
-For inquiries related to Government Accountability, Land Use and Zoning, and Municipal Law, please contact Mindy Zoghlin, Esq., Jacob Zoghlin, Esq., or Ryan Ockenden, Esq.
+For inquiries related to Government Accountability, Land Use and Zoning, and Municipal Law, please contact Mindy Zoghlin, Esq. or Jacob Zoghlin, Esq.

 [1] https://www.law.cornell.edu/wex/eminent_domain.